Ashtin-Walter/Ashtin-Walter/README.md

 ### 🔭 **What I'm Working On**
 - 🧑‍🍳 **Muncharoo Recipe App** – A full-stack recipe site with a Next.js frontend, Tailwind & shadcn UI, and MariaDB backend.
-- 🖥️ **Pi Dashboard** – A multi-app dashboard running on my Raspberry Pi server to manage my projects and stats.
+- 🖥️ **Pi Server** – A multi-app project running on my Raspberry Pi server that manages my projects and and helpful apps.
 - 🎮 **Tenfinity** – A React-based game inspired by 1010!, with smooth animations and dynamic gameplay.

 ---